Makerspace Equipment

 Cutting Tools

-To use the Cricut you must complete a certification module, have a short orientation with staff and then may book the machine.
+To use the cutting tools you must complete a certification module, have a short orientation with staff and then may book the machine.
 This service is free of charge.

 Software